cf8geek/holidaylight.show/README.md

 ### Hello all!

-~~This is the new website, as some had issues with the Google Drive link.~~
-~~If you prefer that, it is still available (and has more information) at [GoogleSheet.HolidayLight.Show](https://googlesheet.holidaylight.show).~~
-~~Some people have reported it works if you _don't_ open with the Google Drive app on your phone, instead using your web browser.~~

 As of the 2025 holiday season preparations, this is the *only* website for status information, schedule, etc. The Google Drive variant has been decommissioned.

 ### Information: